jess-vera/paola/README.md

 A biosignal drawing interpreter.

 Draw a gesture on the canvas and press SPACE.
-AI analyzes the visual qualities of your gesture — speed, rhythm, pressure, spatial distribution — as a proxy for your body's current state.
+AI analyzes the visual qualities of your gesture: speed, rhythm, pressure, spatial distribution__as a proxy for your body's current state.
 The interpretation triggers reactive particles that emerge from your drawn lines, each behavior shaped by the detected signal pattern.

 The way you move your hand reveals something about your nervous system.
 PAOLA reads that trace.